lkrdev/lookml-language-server/README.md

 ## Looker: Login
 The Looker: Login command provides the following functionality:

+1. Navigate to a *.lookml file
-1. Open the command palette
+2. Open the command palette
-2. Search for "Looker: Login"
+3. Search for "Looker: Login"
-3. Add new Looker isntance
+4. Add new Looker instance
-4. Choose between development or production mode.
+5. Choose between development or production mode.
 We recommend the development option for Language Server to use.
-5. Name your instance
+6. Name your instance
-6. Your browser will open to the Looker OAuth page for the LKR client installed above
+7. Your browser will open to the Looker OAuth page for the LKR client installed above
-7. Authorize the app, and close the redirected window
+8. Authorize the app, and close the redirected window

 You may login to multiple instances, but only one is active at a time.
 Use Looker: Login to switch between instances and development/production modes.